 This is a destroyer disc, and by that, it means the LFE can and will eat your home whole given the chance.
 At nine minutes, a full computer system is turned on and the hum of electricity is simply awesome.
 It’s tight, grinding, and room shaking.
 Yet, it’s not even the peak.

 Bass will explode in the closing moments at the core of the film’s narrative, a throbbing, blistering production of low-end intensity that can shake anything.
 It continues during a facility collapse, all aided by a generous helping of surround activity.
-When amongst action, this DTS-HD mix will prove divine, with superb tracking that utilize the additional speakers of a 7.1 set up.
+When among action, this Dolby Atmos (DTS-HD on the Blu-ray) mix will prove divine, with superb tracking that utilize the additional speakers of a 7.1 set up.

 Cabin’s mixing enjoys the minor moments too, from an echo as characters yell over a canyon, a trickling of water in a basement, or someone pounding on the door.
 A score will rise up to fill dead zones as need be, making this a complete package, even if the bass is the overwhelming element to succeed.